Fritxyz/DTMS/README.md

 1. Clone the repository.
 2. Configure the `.env` file with your database credentials.
 3. Run the provided SQL script to initialize the database.
-4. Start the server and access the application in your browser.
+4. Start the server (`php spark serve`) and access the application in your browser.

 # CodeIgniter 4 Framework